-First UN conference of its kind will focus on finding solutions to conserve our oceans, seas and marine resources
+First UN conference that EarthX will focus on finding solutions to conserve our oceans, seas and marine resources

-DALLAS (June 5, 2017) – Billions of people depend on the oceans, seas and marine resources for life, livelihoods, trade, economic growth and prosperity.
+DALLAS (June 5, 2017) – Billions of people depend on the oceans, seas and marine resources.
+They depend on them for life, livelihoods, trade, economic growth and prosperity.
 Yet the state of the world’s ocean is rapidly deteriorating.
-With the rising importance of the ocean’s health as one of the most critical issues of our time, EARTHx Founder Trammell S. Crow will join global leaders on June 5-9, to convene for The Ocean Conference, the first United Nations conference of its kind, focused on the protection and sustainable use of the planet’s oceans.
+Therefore, the rising importance of the ocean’s health is one of the most critical issues of our time.
+EARTHx Founder Trammell S. Crow joined global leaders on June 5-9, to convene for The Ocean Conference.
+That is first United Nations conference of its kind, focused on the protection and sustainable use of the planet’s oceans.

-During the Ocean Conference, the UN Department of Public Information in collaboration with the UN Foundation and the PVBLIC Foundation will host The SDG Media Zone—a live broadcast of interviews, panel discussions and other digital content—to engage people around the world in the important conversations happening at the conference.
+During the Ocean Conference, the UN Department of Public Information in collaboration with the UN Foundation and the PVBLIC Foundation will host The SDG Media Zone.
+That’s a live broadcast of interviews, panel discussions and other digital content.
+This will be to engage people around the world in the important conversations happening at the conference.
 People will have the opportunity to listen to leading experts discuss how to take actions and address the challenges of the ocean.

-EARTHx (formerly Earth Day Texas) brings together innovative environmental thinkers and business professional to create positive sustainable solutions.
-This past April, EARTHx hosted its seventh annual Earth Day expo & conference featuring more than 900 exhibitors and 260 world-renowned speakers.
-The five-day event featured programs on clean technology, environmental policy, educational film series, and workshops that raised awareness about our planet’s oceans through initiatives and panels such as Future 500, E-Capital Summit, Plasticity Forum, EARTHACK and Legal Symposium.
-One of the most popular and memorable experiences was the virtual reality interactive exhibit in which they swam in the same place as ocean explorer and founder of Mission Blue, Dr. Sylvia Earle, who will also attend the conference.
+EARTHx (formerly Earth Day Texas) brings together creative environmental thinkers and business professionals.
+Their goal is o create positive sustainable solutions.
+This past April, EARTHx hosted its seventh annual Earth Day expo & conference; Featuring more than 900 exhibitors and 260 world-renowned speakers.
+The five-day event had programs on clean technology, environmental policy, educational film series, and workshops.
+All events helped raised awareness about our planet’s oceans.
+Through initiatives and panels such as Future 500, E-Capital Summit, Plasticity Forum, EARTHACK and Legal Symposium.
+One of the most popular and memorable experiences was the virtual reality interactive exhibit.
+This exhibit allow them to swim in the same place as ocean explorer and founder of Mission Blue, Dr. Sylvia Earle, who will also attend the conference.

-The Ocean Conference will mobilize action by all stakeholders—leaders of governments, the private sector, civil society, academic institutions, the scientific community—to advance the implementation of Sustainable Development Goal 14 (SDG 14), which calls for efforts to conserve and sustainably use the oceans, seas and marine resources.
+In conclusion, the Ocean Conference will mobilize action by all stakeholders.
+Those are leaders of governments, the private sector, civil society, academic institutions and the scientific community.
+Their goal is to advance implementing Sustainable Development Goal 14 (SDG 14).
+That document calls for efforts to conserve and sustainably use the oceans, seas and marine resources.